DavidAppleyard.com

 (2) The sudden outbreak of war forced the journalist to amend his article.

-(3) Some Japanese would like to amend the nation's constitution.
+(3) Some people would like to amend the nation's constitution.

-The use of emend is generally limited to text correction (hint: like 'edit' it begins with an 'e'): The publisher told the author to emend his manuscript.
+The use of emend is generally limited to text correction (like "edit" it begins with an e): The publisher told the author to emend his manuscript.

 annex + annexe Israeli settlers still believe they have a God-given right to annex Arab land.